baigel2/baigelbytes/content/about.md

 I write about literally anything that interests me including science, religion, self help & improvment, mental health, and as new topics take my interest moving forward you will see them represented in my posts.

+## Publishing Schedule:

+I will aim to publish one article a month, one poem a week and one quote a day though I will upload the weeks quotes at the begining of each week.

 ## Quotes & Poems: